briatte/dsr/exercise-05/README.md

 ### 5. Plot a distribution

-In Section 5 of the script, make a _single_ plot that shows _both_ the distributions of `age` for males and females, in a comparable way.
+In Section 5 of the script, write some code to produce a _single_ plot that allows to compare the distribution of age among males and females.

-_Save the plot_ as a PDF or PNG file, and send it along _with your answers script_ when you submit it by email.
+_Save the plot_ as a PDF, and send it along _with your answers script_ when you submit it by email.

 ### 6. Describe a continuous variable